alchitry/Alchitry-Labs-V2/readme.md

 The next pass is to pull out module types.
 A module type is defined in the `Module` class and has the name of the module as well as its parameters and ports.
 This is done via the `LucidModuleTypeContext`.

-The next passes are all done using the same `LucidModuleContext` object.
+The next passes are all done using the same `LucidBlockContext` object.
 These are the `ModuleInternals` and `Drivers` passes.
 The `ModuleInternals` pass looks at all the internals of a module for things like signal declarations, always blocks, module instances, etc. The `Drivers` pass looks at the output of the `ModuleInternals` pass and checks that all signals that are expected to be driven are.
 It also gives warnings for unused signals.